PixelsCamp/talks/Deploying-the-Internet-of-Things_Jose-Marcelino.md

 Description
 -----------
-For a long time sitting in the "Peak of Inflated Expectations", and "death by a thousand prototypes" the Internet of Things (IoT) is finally coming out strong with real, mass-market, solutions.
+After a long time sitting in the "Peak of Inflated Expectations" and "death by a thousand prototypes" the Internet of Things (IoT) is finally delivering strong, mass-market, solutions.
 This year is already proving to be game changing with key players like Alibaba setting targets of 1 Billion connected devices.

-In this talk we explore the motivations driving the IoT, the current directions and take a twist into what can we learn from biology to inform its path.
+In this talk we explore the motivations driving the IoT, the current directions and take a twist into what can we learn from biology to inform its future path.

-We'll then look at practical use cases highlighting how the combination of accessible widespread connectivity, low power and the concept of Systems Flexibility - where the IoT stack is flexible - presents new opportunities and insights from everyday things.
+We'll then look at practical use cases where the IoT - through a combination of accessible connectivity, low power devices and System Flexibility - presents new opportunities and insights from everyday things.

 Speaker Bio